HlebHarshkou2002/HlebHarshkou2002/README.md

 2. ### About
-    - Landing page of Fairy Forest.
+    ✔️ Landing page of Fairy Forest. <br>
+    ✔️ Adaptive, cross-browser, responsive. <br>
-    - Flying birds implemented using the library Vanta.js
+    ✔️ Flying birds implemented using the library Vanta.js <br>
-    - Implemented the functionality of turning on music at the request of the user.
+    ✔️ Implemented the functionality of turning on music at the request of the user. <br>
-    - Parallax effect, cursor, smooth scrolling and navigation menu implemented using the GSAP.
+    ✔️ Parallax effect, cursor, smooth scrolling and navigation menu implemented using the GSAP. <br>
-    - Implemented simple text animation.
+    ✔️ Implemented simple text animation. <br>
-    - Loading window until the site is fully loaded.
+    ✔️ Loading window until the site is fully loaded. <br>

 ## MoGo 🦋